helentianshi/trainingtest1/README.md

 # trainingtest1
-change by Joyce
+change from neo
-change by kane
+update from Miao